 For details on contracts arranged by the Australian Institute of Family Studies (AIFS) please visit:

-For details on contracts arranged by Workplace Gender Equality Agency (WGEA) please visit:
+For details on contracts arranged by Department of Human Services (DHS) please visit:

 Cost of Compliance

-The estimated cost of complying with the Senate Order in relation to the current list for FaHCSIA 'core' (ie. excluding SSAT) is approximately $6,000.
+The estimated cost of complying with the Senate Order in relation to the current list for Department of Social Services 'core' (ie. excluding SSAT) is approximately $7,000.
 This is based primarily on an estimate of staff hours spent at average hourly rates for data collection, liaison, analysis and management.
 General overhead costs are also included in this figure.
-Cost of compliance for SSAT is included on its website.

 Any enquiries should be directed to Procurement and Corporate Contracts Section on (02) 6146 2925 or alternatively (02) 6146 2930.